Sean Manaea: Personal life

-Manaea's father, Faaloloi, moved from American Samoa to Hawaii, served in the Vietnam War, and was then stationed in Indiana, where he immediately settled.
-Faaloloi worked for the Inland Steel Company following his military service.
+Manaea's father, Faaloloi, was born in Lauliʻi, American Samoa, moved to Hawaii, served in the Vietnam War, and was then stationed in Indiana, where he settled and worked for the Inland Steel Company following his military service.
 His mother, Opal, is a factory worker.
-Manaea has two older brothers—a half-brother from his father's first marriage and a full brother.
-One of his brothers, Dane, is in the United States Navy.
+Manaea's older half-brother from his father's first marriage, David, died in January 2024 from cancer.
+Manaea took David's age at his death, 59, as his number with the Mets.
+His other older brother, Dane, is in the United States Navy.

+Growing up in Indiana, Manaea was isolated from his father's Samoan culture.
 Manaea first visited American Samoa in 2014.
 There, he began his sleeve tattoo, using traditional Samoan symbols.
+Some of the tattoo signifies knowledge, wisdom and strength.